katsu1110/katsu1110.github.io/_pages/about.md

 ## Thanks for visiting! ##
 I am Katsuhisa Kawaguchi (川口雄久), currently working in a Japanese web company.
 I did my PhD in the field of system neuroscience in Tübingen, Germany.
 I have been interested in the information processing of the brain that translates sensory information into a meaningful behavior.

+Currently I am a data scientist / software engineer in a Japanese company.
+I am a Kaggle expert and excited about using machine learning techniques to understand our world better.

 I spend my spare time on Japanese subcultures or table tennis :)

 ## Online activities ##